 4. For businesses who use billing and accept cards in person

-Many health care practices, professional services businesses, and businesses that primarily accept payments from other businesses need ways to accept payments in person, using POS systems, while also billing or invoicing patients, clients, and customers.
+Many health care practices, professional services firms, and other companies that primarily accept payments from other businesses need ways to accept payments in person, using POS systems, while also billing or invoicing patients, clients, and customers.

 To reduce in-person contact, these businesses have a few options.

-You could switch to a contactless POS system to minimize contact at checkout.
-You could also offer clients the option of paying online or by phone (both of these options are described in more detail in section two).
+You could switch to a contactless POS system to help minimize contact at checkout.
+You could also offer clients the option of paying online or by phone.

 Action: Upgrade your billing system to accept online payments and add a contact-free payment option to your physical location.

-The current crisis is changing how your customers want to pay.
+The COVID-19 crisis changed how people want to pay.
 Adjusting the way you accept payments can help improve the customer experience, and help your business continue to drive sales.
 And with payments moving in the direction of digital and contactless around the globe, any changes you make now may continue to pay off in the future.